fingerprintjs/fingerprintjs-pro-ios/README.md

 let client = FingerprintProFactory.getInstance(configuration)

-// Uses https://example.com to make an API call let response = try? await client.getVisitorId()
+// Uses https://example.com to make an API call let visitorId = try? await client.getVisitorId()
 ```

 ## Default and Extended Response Formats

 The backend can return either a default or an extended response.
 Extended response contains more metadata that further explain the fingerprinting process.
-Both eefault and extended responses are captured in the `FingerprintResponse` object.
+Both default and extended responses are captured in the `FingerprintResponse` object.

 Using `getVisitorIdResponse(_)` with no parameters returns the default response unless `extendedResponseFormat` was set to true during library initialization.